 Allan has lived in many different communities, but has always called Saskatchewan “home”.
 He worked for SaskTel for 12 years and in that time gained a Certificate in Business Administration from the University of Regina.
 It was during that program that he first fell in love with finance.
-Allan later earned by degree in law (with distinction) from the University of Saskatchewan and there learned more about wills, estates and tax.
-Since graduating from law Allan has been a non-practicing member of the Law Society of Saskatchewan and has worked in various policy roles for the Government of Saskatchewan.
-His most recent role was as Executive Director in the Ministry of Finance, providing oversight on all matters related to public sector compensation, pension and benefit plans.
+Allan later earned a degree in law (with distinction) from the University of Saskatchewan and there learned more about wills, estates and tax.
+Since graduating from law Allan has been a non-practicing member of the Law Society of Saskatchewan.
+He worked in various policy roles for the Government of Saskatchewan, finishing his career in public service as the Executive Director in the Ministry of Finance, providing oversight on all matters related to public sector compensation, pension and benefit plans.
 He is now a Senior Financial Consultant with Investors Group, practicing as a Certified Financial Planner.
 Allan is married to Colleen.
 They have three amazing children and four hilarious grandchildren.

 SUE BRODRICK, CALGARY AB

-Sue works for Perpetual Energy Inc., and has worked for the main shareholder of this company for 33 years.
+Sue recently retired from Perpetual Energy Inc., and worked for the main shareholder of this company for 33 years.
 She has her 4th year level of RIA designation which is the equivalent to the CMA program today.
 Sue has proudly worked in the Oil & Gas Industry in Calgary for over 40 years.

 As a lifelong member of The United Church of Canada, Sue attended Scarboro United Church as a child with her family, then later became involved with Westminster United Church where she was a member for 43 years.
 During the 43 years Sue was treasurer, chair of the board, and a presbytery rep. Sue was a key leadership person when the congregation started the process of looking at how to do church different in the south of Calgary.
 The result of this was the creation of One Church United, an amalgamation of three churches making Living Spirit United Church.
-Sue is currently a member at Parkdale United Church where she is secretary of council, helps with Sunday school, has facilitated adult education workshops and is chair of the Parkdale United Church Foundation.
+Sue is currently a member at Parkdale United Church where she is chair of the Ministry & Personnel Committee, helps with Sunday school, has facilitated adult education workshops and is chair of the Parkdale United Church Foundation.

 Sue has been a presbytery rep numerous times, chair of Planning & Administration for the Presbytery and chaired Calgary Presbyter.
 Sue has chaired 3 times the Conference Planning Committee for the Alberta and Northwest Conference meetings, and has been on Conference Executive.

-The Rev. DR. JEFF CRITTENDEN (VICE CHAIR), LONDON ON
+THE REV. DR. JEFF CRITTENDEN (CHAIR), LONDON ON

-Jeff Crittenden has served in ministry for nearly 20 years.
-He received his doctorate of ministry in preaching from McCormick Seminary at the University of Chicago, and his Master of Theology and Master of Divinity from St. Stephen’s College and McGill University, respectively.
-He currently serves as minister at Metropolitan United Church in London, Ontario, and has worked in congregations in Ontario, Alberta, New Brunswick, and Quebec.
-Jeff is also Adjunct Professor of Homiletics at Huron College at Western University and the Director of The Centre for Practical Theology.
+Jeff Crittenden currently serves as minister at Metropolitan United Church in London, Ontario, and has worked in congregations in Ontario, Alberta, New Brunswick, and Quebec.
+Jeff is also Adjunct Professor of Homiletics at Huron University College at Western University and the Director of The Centre for Practical Theology.
 Jeff loves participating in Triathlons and leading Pilgrimages!